 Place skewers on serving platter and enjoy!

 Growing up my mother taught me and my sisters how to cook and bake, but the Jamaican dishes were always her territory.
 So now, years later, Iike you I'm learning how to cook like a Jamaican!
-From time to time I also share my own recipes and stories about food, family and travel.
+From time to time I also share my own recipes that feature modern twists on traditional Jamaican dishes and ingredients.